michaelmaitland/xic/design-docs/Programming Assignment 2 - Implementing Syntactical Analysis.md

 - Empty file spec?

 ## Design and Implementation
+One of the important parts of this assignment was creating a grammar to capture the xi language and put it into our cup spec.
+Luckily enough, after designing our grammar by hand, there turned out to be no original shift-reduce or reduce-reduce conflicts.
+We did, however, run into a few later down the road as we tweaked our grammar.
+One example was when we were building our possible array initializer list (which allows for a trailing comma).
+We initially used a right recursive approach but then there was an error where, if the list was ended with a trailing comma, the parser didn't know to shift and look for another expression or reduce and end the list.
+Upon some research and a few different remodeling attempts, we found that changing the list to build left-recursively fixed the problem with no real downside.

 ### Architecture ###
 The key classes and packages we created or updated for this assignment are the following...